Unblinking Eye

 North American Arms Mini Revolver

-Sometime in 2005 or 2006 Charter Arms began manufacturing their Dixie Derringer in both .22 LR and .22 Magnum.
+Sometime around 2005 or 2006 Charter Arms began manufacturing their Dixie Derringer in both .22 LR and .22 Magnum.
 I have never had the opportunity to examine one of these guns, but judging from the photographs it is a significantly different design from the Freedom and NAA pistols (though externally they look very much alike).
-I don’t see any sign of a removeable side plate on the Dixie Derringer--it appears to have a solid frame like all of Charter’s other revolvers.
-It also has a hammer-block safety button.
+The Dixie Derringer has a hammer-block safety button and a removable side plate on the left side.

 I own a North American Arms .22 LR Mini Revolver and an NAA .22 magnum, and I was able to borrow a Freedom Arms .22 LR Boot Gun from a friend for comparison purposes.
 My NAA long rifle mini revolver came with the standard tiny “birds head” grips, which I took an instant dislike to.
 I simply couldn’t find a comfortable position in which to hold the gun.
 Eventually I made myself a pair of deer antler grips for the gun, and purposely made the left-side grip with a slim top and swollen bottom so I could get my thumb over it.